 \$

 Fair value of TNET's net assets acquired:

 Cash 77,646

 Amounts receivable 172,518

 Other current assets 1,133

 Intangible assets 611,000

 Goodwill 2,582,027

 Accounts payable and accrued liabilities (37,615)

 Due to related parties (202,906)

 Deferred revenue (38,833)

 Deferred tax liability (164,970)

-Fotal fair value of TNET's net assets acquired 3,000,000
+Total fair value of TNET's net assets acquired 3,000,000

 The resulting goodwill represents the sales and growth potential of TNET and will not be deductible for tax purposes.
 The Company tests for impairment annually on September 30, and between annual tests if the Company becomes aware of an event or a change in circumstances that would indicate the carrying value may be impaired.
-The Company completed its annual impairment test and engaged an independent third party to assist with the valuation of the TNET business, including related goodwill and intangible assets (Note 10), as of September 30, 2023, using the fair value.
-The valuation estimated the fair value of goodwill to be \$1,137,158 (September 30, 2022 - \$1,137,158) using an income approach with assumptions that are considered level 3 inputs and concluded that the carrying value of the TNET business exceeded its recoverable amount, resulting in a goodwill impairment of \$nil during the year ended September 30, 2023 (2022 - \$Nil).
+The Company completed its annual impairment test and engaged an independent third party to assist with the valuation of the TNET business, including related goodwill and intangible assets (Note 10), as of June 30, 2024, using the fair value.
+The valuation estimated the fair value of goodwill to be \$1,137,158 (September 30, 2023 - \$1,137,158) using an income approach with assumptions that are considered level 3 inputs and concluded that the carrying value of the TNET business has not exceeded its recoverable amount, resulting in a goodwill impairment of \$nil during the nine months ended June 30, 2024 (2023 - \$Nil).